-The traditional image of an orange goldfish swishing its fins in a crystal-clear goldfish bowl is far from an ideal setup.
+The traditional image of an orange goldfish swishing its fins in a crystal-clear goldfish bowl is not always an ideal option.
 Waste accumulates quickly in such closed quarters, exposing your fish to disease or worse.
 If you're setting up a temporary home for a goldfish in a bowl, put cleanliness first and get ready for frequent water changes.

 Rinse a new bowl without soap under warm water, drying only the outside to avoid leaving any towel fibers in the fish's home.
 You can skip the water treatment step by filling the bowl with room-temperature bottled drinking water.
-If you're filling up the bowl with tap water, remove the chlorine first with an aquarium treatment.
-Know how many gallons your bowl accommodates to accurately measure the amount of dechrlorinator, and let the water acclimate to room temperature for a few hours before adding fish.
+However, if you're filling up the bowl with tap water, remove the chlorine first with water conditioner for goldfish.
+Know how many gallons your bowl accommodates to accurately measure the amount of dechlorinator, and let the water acclimate to room temperature for a few hours before adding fish.

 Goldfish don't need plants or hollows to hide in, though they do enjoy live plants.
 If you decide to add decorations, keep the clutter level low, plants in the background and the swimming space as open as possible.